IQSS/dataverse/doc/release-notes/6485-multiple-stores.md

 Once these options are set, restarting the glassfish service is all that is needed to complete the change.

-Note that the "\-Ddataverse.files.file.directory", if defined, continues to control where temporary files are stored (in the /temp subdir of that directory), independent of the location of any 'file' store defined above.
+Note that the "\-Ddataverse.files.directory", if defined, continues to control where temporary files are stored (in the /temp subdir of that directory), independent of the location of any 'file' store defined above.